Battle of Cocos

 During the night of 8–9 November, Emden reached the islands and sent a party ashore at around 06:00 to disable the wireless and cable transmission station on Direction Island.
 The station was able to transmit a distress call before it was shut down.
 Melbourne received the message and ordered Sydney to investigate.
 The Australian ship arrived off Direction Island at 09:15, spotting and being spotted by Emden; both ships prepared for combat.
 Emden opened fire at 09:40, surprising those aboard Sydney as the range was greater than British intelligence thought Emden was capable of.
 The German ship scored several hits, but was unable to inflict disabling damage to the Australian cruiser before Sydney opened up with her more powerful main guns.
-At 11:20, von Müller ordered that the heavily damaged Emden beach on North Keeling Island.
-The Australian warship broke to pursue the collier Buresk, which scuttled herself, then returned to North Keeling Island at 16:00.
+After one and one-half hours of fighting, the Emden was heavily damaged and von Müller ordered her beached on North Keeling Island.
+The Australian warship broke off to pursue the collier Buresk, which scuttled herself, then returned to North Keeling Island at 16:00.
 At this point, Emden's battle ensign was still flying, and after no response to instructions to lower the ensign, Glossop ordered two salvoes shot into the beached cruiser.
 Sydney had orders to ascertain the status of the transmission station, but returned the next day to provide medical assistance to the Germans.

 Of Emden's crew, 134 were killed and 69 wounded, compared to only 4 killed and 16 wounded aboard Sydney.
 The German survivors were taken aboard the Australian cruiser, with most transferred to the auxiliary cruiser Empress of Russia on 12 November.
 Sydney rejoined the troop convoy in Colombo, then spent the rest of the war assigned to the North America and West Indies Station, then the British Grand Fleet.
 Von Müller and some of his officers were imprisoned on Malta, with the rest of the crew being sent to prisoner-of-war camps in Australia.
-The 50 men of the German shore party on Direction Island commandeered the schooner Ayesha and escaped, eventually reaching Constantinople.
+The 50 men of the German shore party on Direction Island commandeered the schooner Ayesha and escaped, eventually reaching Constantinople by land.
 The defeat of the last German ship in the region allowed RAN warships to be deployed to other theatres, and troopships were able to sail unescorted between Australia and the Middle East until renewed raider activity in 1917.